A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: ALGORITHM DEVELOPMENT, CONVERGENCE ANALYSIS, AND PRACTICAL IMPLEMENTATION

 for some $\lambda \in (0,1)$.
-The positivity condition \eqref{twobound}, which is crucial for ensuring positive definite Hessian inverse approximations in both centralized and decentralized settings, can be ensured by choosing a sufficiently small $\eta_i^t \in (0,1]$ in \eqref{brevey}.
-In the following, we provide an adaptive approach for generating $\eta_i^t$,
+The condition \eqref{twobound} is crucial for ensuring the positive definite Hessian inverse approximations in both centralized and decentralized settings.
+We propose the following adaptive strategy for choosing $\eta_i^t$ to ensure \eqref{twobound} holds:

 where $\hat{L}$ is some positive constant and $\hat{\eta}_i^t$ is defined as